Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/Visualization/README.md

 # Visualizing the Population Health Report with Power BI

 After deploying the [Population Health Management Solution](https://github.com/Azure/cortana-intelligence-population-health-management), simulated patient data and predictions will begin to accumulate.
 This README describes the steps necessary to display and glean insights from the data using Power BI.
-Below you will find instructions on how to connect your Power BI to: 1) the data in your Data Lake Store and 2) real time stream through your Azure Stream Analytics.
+The instructions below outline how to connect your Power BI to the data in your Data Lake Store and display real-time data streaming through your Azure Stream Analytics in Power BI dashboards.
 We have provided a power BI file with an example Population Health report and will guide you though creating some visuals and publishing a dashboard.
-After uploading this dashboard to [Power BI Online](https://powerbi.microsoft.com/en-us/landing/signin/), you will add visualizations based on the real-time Azure Stream Analytics "hot path" data.

 ## - [Visualize Data from Data Lake Store](#cold)
 ## - [Visualize Data From Real-time Data Stream](#hot)

 # Data
 For this solution, we have used simulated patient hospital visit records based on State Inpatient Data ([SID](https://www.hcup-us.ahrq.gov/sidoverview.jsp)) from the Healthcare Cost and Utilization Project ([HCUP](http://www.hcup-us.ahrq.gov/)).
 The records we produce match the HCUP [schema](https://www.hcup-us.ahrq.gov/db/state/siddist/siddistvarnote2013.jsp) to facilitate the solution's use with [real HCUP data](https://www.hcup-us.ahrq.gov/tech_assist/centdist.jsp).
-The solution simulates 610 patient clinical and demographic features, including age, gender, zipcode, diagnoses, procedures, charges, etc. across 23 hospitals.
-After processing, the solution's cumulative records are aggregated into a file named `data4visualization_latest` in the `/pbidataforPHM` subdirectory of your Azure Data Lake Store.
+The solution simulates 610 clinical and demographic features, including age, gender, zipcode, diagnoses, procedures, charges, etc. for about a million patients across 23 hospitals.
+We also provide another data file called 'ReadmittanceTarget' which contains metrics to be followed by a hospital to track Readmission Rate.

-Because your deployment of this solution may be run only briefly (e.g. hours or days, for demo purposes), the solution does not simulate or track readmission events: instead, we provide another data file called `ReadmittanceTarget`, which contains sample readmission data.
-During deployment, this file was copied into the `/forphmdeploymentbyadf` subdirectory of your Azure Data Lake Store.

 ### ***About HCUP and SID***